How to Write a Book Proposal

 This tip is the most important.
 If you write a brilliant proposal, but don’t bother to read what the agent or publisher needs to see, it will be rejected without a glance.
 While many agents ask for the same thing, some will ask for only segments of your proposal.
 Read over the guidelines carefully and follow their directions to a T. Of course, it goes without saying that you need to rid your book proposal of all grammatical and spelling errors.
 The document needs to sing!

 This is in no way a comprehensive discussion about how to write a book proposal.
 My purpose here is simply to get you started, give you a few tips, and, hopefully, make the process a little less painful.
+If you’re interested in a ghostwriter’s fee for writing a proposal or a book, check out my article on the subject.

 If you’d like to read more articles about marketing your book, here are a few suggestions: